 - It is ok to make claims and promises, but you must be able to deliver on those.

 - How about sending out a challenge?
 Curious readers will want to answer that call.

 - Can it be personalized?
 Yes, you will be successful if you can make readers feel the article was written just for them.

 How to structure your article is a subject that is discussed in length from any number of sources.
 You may have learned good writing techniques in high school or college but also may need some brushing up.
 I have listed a few points worth mentioning and there is also suggested reading at the end of this hub.
 To start, follow the age-old writing formula: “tell the reader what you are going to write about, then write about it, and then tell the reader what you just wrote about.”
 In other words, bookend the body of your work with an introduction and a conclusion.
 Some other points:

 - I have read, in a number of articles, that the first sentence is very important.
 This is where first impressions are made and may entice your audience to read on.
 The first sentence should be a compliment to the title.
 It could be a one-sentence synopsis of the article that is to follow.

 - Keep everything very clear and concise.
 You should have a clear goal and don't stray from the topic (or at least not too far from the topic).

 - To give the article more substance, consider: telling a story, using examples, expressing your opinion, linking to other sources, quoting someone and suggesting further reading.

 - Use formatting to make your post functional and logical: make reasonable sized paragraphs that are grouped by subject; use headers and sub-titles to break-up your article; indent or block-out when appropriate.

-- Make your post more professional looking by add images, diagrams and charts.
+- Make your post more professional looking by add images, diagrams, and charts.
 Use formatting techniques to enhance the look and make reading easier (such as bullet points or numbering).
-Writing tools like lists are a great way to get the point accross.
+Writing tools like lists are a great way to get the point across.

 4 - Checking Your Work